 - Complete transcripts of previous undergraduate and graduate work;

 - Two academic letters of recommendation (that is, actual letters attached to the evaluation form from faculty members who can address the applicant's academic performance and potential);

 - Score reports on the Graduate Record Examination General Test (from within the last five years);

 - A sample of critical writing (at least ten pages);

 - Applicants who plan to focus on creative writing may submit a sample of their creative work in addition to the required critical essay;

-- International students must also submit reports of the TOEFL examination;
+- International students must also submit reports of the TOEFL or IELTS examination;